White Plains, NY Foreclosure Defense Attorney

 Are your workout negotiations with your lender going nowhere?
 We are not surprised.
 But we can make it go somewhere in bankruptcy court.
 Under the Loss Mitigation Program available in the Southern District of New York (Westchester, Rockland, Putnam, Dutchess, Orange, Sullivan, Manhattan and The Bronx), we can request a court-supervised review and modification of your loan.

 For example: Our law firm successfully reduced a 7 percent mortgage on a $580,000 mortgage down to only 2 percent for five years, 3 percent for one year and 4 percent for the life of the loan, and we placed almost $200,000 in arrears at the end of the loan.

 Get Help from a White Plains Foreclosure Defense Attorney Today

 At Michael H. Schwartz, P.C., our clients haven’t had a single discharge denied or lost a single home in foreclosure.
+Our firm can help you in saving your home.
 As one of the top-rated bankruptcy lawyers in New York, Mr. Schwartz can help you to keep your home and preserve your future financial well-being.
-To learn more through a free case review, call or contact us online today.
+You can fight foreclosure and get your fresh start.
+To learn more about the alternatives to floreclosure through a free case review, call or contact us online today.